Green beret: Canadian Army

+The green beret is the standard headdress for the Canadian Army.
+It is worn with service and operational dresses by all personnel not otherwise authorized to wear beret in any other color.

 Dutch commandos

 The Special Forces of the Netherlands consist mainly of the Korps Commandotroepen (KCT).
 Their motto is "Nunc aut Nunquam" which is Latin for "Now or Never".
 The roots of the KCT go back to World War II.
 Under the name No. 2 (Dutch) Troop, the first Dutch commandos were trained in Achnacarry, Scotland, as part of No. 10 (Inter-Allied) Commando.
 The unit was formed on March 22, 1942, the birthday of the present KCT.

 Members of the Royal Netherlands Marine Corps also receive upon completion of the Commando Course a green beret, but with the gold anchor on a red background.